-It’s a message that resonates for audiences in 2021, and his words might help inspire you to lead with a message of love, justice and fairness for your organization and its people as we face the unknowns of a new year.
+It’s a message that continues to resonate for audiences, and his words might help inspire you to lead with a message of love, justice and fairness for your organization as we face the unknowns of a new year.
 Here are some passages for you to consider:

-Negativity, exclusion and invective won’t build the bridges necessary for your organization to find success in 2021.
+Negativity, exclusion and invective won’t build the bridges necessary for your organization to find success in the year ahead.
 There’s no escaping the fact that the country remains divided, and the disparate experiences of audiences during the COVID-19 pandemic has only exacerbated those differences.

 To build community and find common ground, messages of empathy and love will be essential.
 And this community building work cannot be avoided, particularly for organizations that hope to speak to wide and diverse audiences.
 Take Dr. King’s advice, and focus on love.

-Hate is a strong word for an even stronger emotion—and it can creep into professional settings.
+Hate is a strong word for an even stronger emotion—and it can easily creep into professional settings.
 Disagreements and poor communication can allow dislike to fester into something much worse.
-For communicators, this quote is a clarion call to embrace your critics.
+For communicators, this quote is a clarion call to embrace critics and search for common ground.

 We all make mistakes, and at some time our actions are deserving of censure or rebuke.
 A good communications team will find a way to make things right, sticking with empathy and love as a guiding principle.

-After the year 2020, it’s tempting to search for quiet and ease.
-The onslaught of crisis, economic uncertainty and widespread fear has everyone looking for a brighter, more hopeful 2021.
+After the turbulence of the last several years, it’s tempting to search for quiet and ease.
+With a new year, communicators can’t be blamed for looking to start anew.
 However, that doesn’t mean it will be an easy year.

 There’s still a lot of work to do when it comes to advancing our goals around social and racial justice, economic security and unity.
-Communicators should look carefully at campaigns and messages that are reaching for a more stable and secure year and ask if they are really serving the needs of their organizations.
+Communicators should look carefully at campaigns and messages that are trying to return to simpler times and ask if they are really serving the needs of their organizations.
 Don’t move on just to keep the peace.
-As Dr, King says, true peace comes when audiences feel that there is justice for all.
+As Dr. King says, true peace comes when audiences feel that there is justice for all.